-First Offense: A student athlete found to be in violation of Rule 3 will result in denial of participation for no less than 20% of the scheduled contests and the student athlete must complete the season.
-Also he/she will be required to complete a period of not less than 4 hours of substance abuse programming from the CHS Counselors, Foundations, or similar agency for evaluation and counseling.
-Parental attendance will be required as per the request of Foundations personnel.
+A student athlete found to be in violation of Rule 3, will result in denial of participation for no less that 20% of the scheduled contests and the student-athlete must complete the season.
+Also, he/she will be required to complete a period of not less than four (4) hours of substance abuse programming from Restoration or similar agency for evaluation and counseling.
+Parental attendance will be required as per the request of Restoration personnel.
 Any fees assessed by the agency for this service will be the responsibility of the athlete.

-FAILURE TO COMPLY WITH THESE CONSEQUENCES WILL RESULT IN AN AUTOMATIC DENIAL OF PARTICIPATION FOR THE REMAINDER OF THE SEASON OR THE NEXT SEASON OF PARTICIPATION.
+FAILURE TO COMPLY WITH THE ABOVE CONSEQUENCE WILL RESULT IN AN AUTOMATIC DENIAL OF PARTICIPATION FOR THE REMAINDER OF THE SEASON OR THE NEXT SEASON OF PARTICIPATION.

+Second Offense

-Second Offense: A second offense will result in denial of participation for no less than 50% of the scheduled contests and the student athlete must complete the season.
-Also he/she will be required to be assigned to the Gateway Outreach Center or similar agency for evaluation and counseling.
+A second offense will result in denial of participation for no less than 50% of the scheduled contests and the student-athlete must complete the season.
+Also, he/she will be required to be assigned to Restoration or similar agency for evaluation and counseling.
 Any fees assessed by the agency for this service will be the responsibility of the athlete.

-FAILURE TO COMPLY WITH THE ABOVE CONSEQUENCE WILL RESULT IN AN AUTOMATIC DENIAL OF PARTICIPATION FROM ALL ATHLETIC PROGRAMS FOR A PERIOD OF NOT LESS THAN ONE (1) YEAR.
+FAILURE TO COMPLY WITH THE ABOVE CONSEQUENCES WILL RESULT IN AN AUTOMATIC DENIAL OF PARTICIPATION FROM ALL ATHLETIC PROGRAMS FOR A PERIOD OF NOT LESS THAN ONE (1) YEAR.

+Third Offense

-Third Offense: A third offense will result in denial of participation in all athletic programs for a period of one (1) year, from the date of denial.
-Also he/she will be required to be assigned to Foundations or similar agency for evaluation and counseling.
+A third offense will result in denial of participation in all athletic programs for a period of one (1) year, from the date of denial.
+Also, he/she will be required to be assigned to Restoration or similar agency for evaluation and counseling.
 Any fees assessed by the agency for this service will be the responsibility of the athlete.

-FAILURE TO COMPLY WITH THE ABOVE CONSEQUENCES WILL

-RESULT IN AN AUTOMATIC DENIAL OF PARTICIPATION FROM ALL ATHLETIC PROGRAMS FOR THE REMAINDER OF HIS/HER HIGH SCHOOL CAREER.
+FAILURE TO COMPLY WITH THE ABOVE CONSEQUENCES WILL RESULT IN AN AUTOMATIC DENIAL OF PARTICIPATION FROM ALL ATHLETIC PROGRAMS FOR THE REMAINDER OF HIS/HER HIGH SCHOOL CAREER.

+Fourth Offense

-Fourth Offense: A fourth offense will result in denial of participation from all athletic programs for the remainder of his/her high school career.
+A fourth offense will result in denial of participation from all athletic programs for the remainder of his/her high school career.